finalcut/finalcut.github.io/_posts/2020-02-21-getting-started-with-vue-and-typescript.md

 ## Lets Create a Project

 For these posts I'm going to actually create a project as I go.
-I'm going to call it vue-blog and I'll have the entire thing put up on my github.
+I'm going to call it lootly and I'll have the entire thing put up on my github.
 To get started with this I went to a directory I wanted to work in and entered:

 ```sh
 vue create -d lootly